NASA-IMPACT/SNWG-Participant-Dashboard/_tabs/Open Source Science.md

 <i class="fa fa-arrow-right"></i> Acknowledge that the “as-accepted manuscript or the version of record of peer-reviewed publications must be made publicly available at the time of publication. <br>

-Note: There are two options for compliance with this requirement:
+Note: There are two options for compliance with this requirement: <br>
-    (1) the manuscript is individually uploaded to NASA PubSpace by the time of publication or (2) It is published in a journal that makes it openly available at the time of publication and also it is indexed by either CHORUS or ADS”
+    (1) the manuscript is individually uploaded to NASA PubSpace by the time of publication or <br>
+    (2) It is published in a journal that makes it openly available at the time of publication and also it is indexed by either CHORUS or ADS”

 ## Open Data

-### Consider:
+### Consider
 - What is the nature of the data I am collecting or creating?
 - How can the data be safely stored?
 - Who can access the data without manipulating it (view-only)?